Zygar/habit-tracker/README.md

 To add packages `yarn add [name]` or `yarn add --dev [name]` for dev tools like Webpack.

-#### Future Commands
-- `yarn deploy:testing` (not currently implemented) will run a deploy script to package and deploy to Azure at creative-design-testing.azurewebsites.net.
-- `yarn deploy:portfolio` (not currently implemented) will run a deploy script to package and deploy to Azure at creative-design.azurewebsites.net

 ### Gotchas
 - Some old browsers can't handle the livereload server.
 If you get console errors that make noise about "let is a reserved identifier", message me on Slack and I'll talk you through solutions.